Tropical curves, graph complexes, and top weight cohomology of M_g: Graph complexes and cellular chains on

-It remains to see that $B^{(g),0}$ is acyclic; in fact it is two-dimensional with rank one boundary map.
-Generators are graphs in which every single edge is a stem.
-In particular the graphs have no loops, so every stem must separate a weight-1 vertex from the rest of the graph.
-It is not hard to classify such $\Gmw$: there is one isomorphism class for each $h \in \{0, \dots, g\}$, given by a graph with a single central vertex of weight $g-h$, to which is attached $h$ edges ending in a weight-1 vertex.
-Hence the underlying graph is a wedge of $h$ intervals.
-These graphs all admit odd automorphisms, so the corresponding generator for the graph complex vanishes, except when $h =0$ and $h=1$.
-The boundary of the $h=1$ graph is the $h=0$ graph. \end{proof}
+It remains to see that $B^{(g),0}$ is acyclic.
+Generators are graphs in which every edge is a stem.
+It is not hard to classify such $\Gmw$: if $g>2$, there is one isomorphism class for each $h \in \{0, \dots, g\}$, given by a graph with a single central vertex of weight $g-h$, to which are attached $h$ stems.
+(If $g=2$, then the classification is the same, but $h$ must be in $\{0,1\}$.)
+For $h \geq 2$, these graphs all admit odd automorphisms, so the corresponding generator for the graph complex vanishes.
+Thus $B^{(g),0}$ is rank two, generated by the $h =1$ and $h = 0$ graphs, and the boundary of the $h=1$ graph is the $h=0$ graph. \end{proof}